 The Reproductive Mental Health Program at BC Women’s Hospital is a centre of excellence and a national leader specializing in the assessment and treatment of women with psychiatric illnesses during pregnancy and the postpartum period.

-They recently joined forces with the BC Women’s Health Foundation to launch the Her Mind Her Health campaign – raising funds and awareness for four innovative reproductive mental health initiatives.
+They recently joined forces with the BC Women’s Health Foundation to launch the Reproductive Mental Health campaign – raising funds and awareness for four innovative reproductive mental health initiatives.

 We asked Dr. Karen Rivera a few questions about why she loves working in this field.

 About Dr. Karen Rivera, MD FRCPC, Psychiatrist, Reproductive Mental Health

 Dr. Karen Rivera was born in Winnipeg, Manitoba.
 She completed her Undergraduate degree in Psychology and Gerontology at the University of Waterloo in Waterloo, Ontario.
 She obtained her Masters of Science in Occupational Therapy degree at McMaster University in Hamilton, Ontario.
 She completed medical school at McMaster University.
 And completed her Psychiatry residency at the University of British Columbia.

 Dr. Rivera has been working at the Reproductive Mental Health Program at BC Women’s Hospital for the past 10 years.
 As a wife and mother of two, she can relate to some of the struggles, challenges, and joys that many of the women at the clinic face on a daily basis.

 CH: We know healthcare makes a little go a long way.
-What impact will funds raised from the Her Mind, Her Health campaign have on the women and families you serve?
+What impact will funds raised from the Reproductive Mental Health campaign have on the women and families you serve?

 KR: It will help to fund research which will help us better understand and implement treatment modalities for perinatal and postpartum depression and anxiety.
 This will help us to provide better care for our patients and their families.